 The Pay as you go Oyster card is the cheapest way to pay for single tickets on the underground.
-For journeys in central London (zone 1), ticket prices are 50% cheaper by using an Oyster card.
+For journeys in central London (zone 1), ticket prices are more than 50% cheaper with an Oyster card.

 Oyster single fares: peak and off-peak times

 If you use your Pay as you go Oyster card only few times a day, the price you pay for each single journey depends on the time of day you travel.

 If you plan to travel by tube for the whole day, a big benefit of having an Oyster card is the ‘daily cap’.
 This is the maximum amount of money deducted from your card for unlimited travel in one day.